 Skip to main content

-How To Guide MariaDB Setup and Configuration using Amazon RDS
+How To Set Up MariaDB Using Amazon RDS

 Introduction

 This guide provides information on setting up and configuring a MariaDB database required for Enactor Central Applications.
-Database will be provisioned using Amazon RDS (Relational Database Service).
+The database will be provisioned using Amazon RDS (Relational Database Service).

 Overview